Table of Contents

 Regulation of Extracellular Fluid Composition & Volume

-The two main mechanisms in the regulation of the ECF osmolality, and sodium concentration are:
+The 2 main mechanisms in the regulation of ECF osmolality, and sodium concentration are:

 - Antidiuretic hormone (vasopressin) secretion

 Antidiuretic hormone (vasopressin) secretion

 Antidiuretic hormone (ADH), also called vasopressin, is a very important hormone that regulates plasma osmolality and sodium concentration by altering water excretion by the kidneys.

 ADH is synthesized in the hypothalamus and stored in the posterior pituitary.
 It is released into the bloodstream in response to various stimuli.
 Its secretion is regulated by osmoreceptors that are located in the anterior hypothalamus.